-In order to make a claim under the Warranty, you must:
+In order to make a claim under the warranty, you must:

-- 1. Call or e-mail a customer service representative at 1-877-EMO-TECH (1-877-366-8324) or support@emotiva.com.
-You must provide a description of your problem, the serial number of the Product for which the warranty claim is being made, and the original purchase date. - 2.
-Then, you will be provided with a warranty service authorization number ("WS"). - 3.
-Next, you must ship the Product to the following address, with the WS written in large, bold numbers on the outside of the box, and with the letters "WS" written before the number, for example: WS1234.
-Parcels arriving without a WS number on the outside of the box will be refused.
-The customer pays for the shipping to Warrantor.
-Warrantor pays for the shipping back to the customer within the continental United States only.
-Customer is responsible for shipping charges on all other warranty claims.
+1. Call or email a customer service representative at 1-877-EMO-TECH (1-877-366-8324) or support@emotiva.com.
+Provide a description of your problem and the serial number of the product for which the warranty claim is being made.

+2. You will be provided with a returned material authorization number ("RMA").

+3. Ship the product to the following address, with the RMA written in large, bold numbers on the outside of the box, and with the letters "RMA" written before the number.
+Parcels arriving without a RMA number on the outside of the box will be refused.
+The customer pays for the shipping to Warrantor and Warrantor pays for the shipping back to the customer, as applicable.